 At Tuck, we have several funding options available to all of our students.
 We will help you find the best combination of loans for your personal situation whether they are institutional, federal, and/or private.

-The financial aid industry is constantly changing and each student arrives at Tuck with a unique financial situation.
+The financial aid industry is constantly changing, and each student arrives at Tuck with a unique financial situation.
 We will work with you one-on-one to answer your questions, point you to resources and provide valuable insight as you navigate the financial commitments of your MBA.

 As you consider the path you’ll take to financing your MBA, there’s one more important factor to keep in mind: your post-MBA compensation.

 Tuck students are in demand!
 More than 1,000 companies and organizations recruit Tuck students, propelling our graduates to employment levels and compensation rates among the highest of top MBA programs worldwide.
 As a result, Tuck students who borrow student loans are, on average, able to repay loans in full within three to six years of graduation.

 We know that many prospective students wonder about how they’ll afford the cost of a full-time MBA.
 Our office is your best resource for the most current and comprehensive information to help prepare you financially.
-We are available anytime to take your calls and also regularly schedule phone appointments and online events.
+We are available anytime to take your calls.

 We hope your journey to an MBA is a positive one.
 Please don’t hesitate to reach out to us with any questions you may have along the way.